 We’re now living in a time where users expect as much functionality, reliability and flexibility from Web apps as desktop programs.
 All our data is slowly but surely moving into the cloud, and businesses are looking to the Web for software to easily implement and deploy across the board – whether it’s accounting, CRM or inventory management.
 That puts a lot of pressure on developers to deliver rock-solid Web apps that users can genuinely depend on for work and play.

-That’s why it’s so important to thoroughly test your Web app before launch.
-Presenting a quality app that doesn’t break, works efficiently and delights users naturally builds a foundation of trust between you and your customers, and they’ll be happy to use it more often and even refer it to peers.
+That’s why it’s so important to thoroughly test your Web application before launch.
+Presenting a quality web app that doesn’t break, works efficiently and delights users naturally builds a foundation of trust between you and your customers, and they’ll be happy to use it more often and even refer it to peers.
 Plus, you’ll have far fewer customer support issues to deal with, leading to savings on costs and manpower.

 What should you test?

-Users expect apps to function accurately, quickly and consistently.
+Users expect web apps to function accurately, quickly and consistently.
 That means you have to kick the tires on everything that helps a user achieve a result of some sort.
 Some common functional elements that require thorough testing include:

 Forms: everything from feedback surveys to creating new to-dos, to subscribing to a newsletter.
 Check that submissions work correctly and are properly connected to your database, and that all fields accept input as necessary.